Top Museums to Visit in Barcelona: A Cultural Journey Through the City

 Besides, many Catalan museums offer free entrance on specific dates.

-- First Sunday of the Month: Museu Picasso, Museu Nacional d'Art de Catalunya (MNAC), Museu d'Història de Barcelona (MUHBA), Fundació Joan Miró
+- Museu Picasso, Museu Nacional d'Art de Catalunya (MNAC), Museu d'Història de Barcelona (MUHBA), Fundació Joan Miró.
+These museums are open free of charge on the first Sunday of the month.

-- La Nit dels Museus (The Night of Museums) - usually in May.
+- La Nit dels Museus (The Night of Museums) is also usually held in May.

 Opening Hours and Best Times to Visit Barcelona's Museums